aesqe/sonicware-liven-xfm-web-editor/README.md

 ## Additional Instructions

 * You can download the current patch as a JSON file by clicking the :arrow_down: button next to the patch name editor
-* You can drag and drop a JSON or SYX patch file anywhere on the page and the editor will read it, update its values, and send the patch to the device. **Only single-patch SYX files are supported at the moment**, but I'm working on a more advanced importer which will be able to handle whole preset banks.
+* You can drag and drop a JSON or SYX patch file anywhere on the page and the editor will read it, update its values, and send the patch to the device.
+You can drag a single preset, single bank with multiple presets, or a whole XFM backup dump SYX file and you will be presented with a list of banks and patches in a modal popup, from where you'll be able to load any patch into memory.
   * You can find all original patches that come with the device in JSON format in the Python editor repo: https://github.com/wrightflyer/XFM/tree/master/factory
   * And here is a very nice set of 50 basic waveforms in SYX format by Chris Lody: https://www.youtube.com/watch?v=sm_kKbW1FNo
 * If you work on a patch in the web editor and then change a parameter value on the device, that will not be automatically reflected in the web editor.
 You'll need to press the `MIDI EXPORT` button on the device and then confirm by pressing the `OK` button to send the updated values to the web editor.